Luxembourg

 Universities can freely decide on promotion procedures

-This applies to 15 other countries: Austria, Czech Republic, Estonia, Finland, Flanders, Hungary, Iceland, Latvia, The Netherlands, Norway, Poland, Slovakia, Sweden, Switzerland, United Kingdom
+This applies to 13 other countries: Austria, Estonia, Finland, Flanders, Iceland, Latvia, The Netherlands, Norway, Poland, Slovakia, Sweden, Switzerland, United Kingdom

 100% Overall student numbers